py-why/EconML/doc/spec/api.rst

     \end{align}

-Suppose that we have :math:`n` samples from this dgp.
+Suppose that we have :math:`n` samples from this DGP.
 For instance, we could create these samples with the following code:

 .. code-block:: python3